ArenKDesai/Aren-s-Notes/graphics lec.md

 #### Isometric

 #### Perspective
 Sight is from a focal point and through an image plane.
-Light travels
+Light travels from the object point, intersects the image plant, and reaches the focal point